aws-samples/busy-engineers-document-bucket/instructions/docs/getting-started.md

 # Getting Started

+These instructions will help you get started with the workshop and to bootstrap to your environment.

 ## Background

 In this section, you will prepare your AWS Environment to work with the Busy Engineer's Document Bucket.
 As you work through the workshop, you will gain familiarity with the core concepts required to use AWS KMS, the AWS Encryption SDK, and how to leverage features like multiple CMK support and Encryption Context to secure your application.